jatang994/212-spring-2020/pa-03/readme.md

 In `main.cpp` you will implement the A* algorithm:

->- `solve`, given an initial array of values, and a distance type, it runs a solver (35 points).
+>- `solve`, given an initial vector of values, and a distance type, it runs a solver (35 points).
 This function **must** print to the standard output one of the following messages: `Unsolvable board` if the board given is not solvable, or `Number of moves: n` where `n` is the minimum number of moves required to get to the goal board.

 ```c++
 #include "board.h"